were/trinity/README.md

 Admittedly, I learned many from `inkwell`'s API design, and I hope this will be easier to use.
 I will prove the usability of this set of APIs, through my compiler tutorial.

+Another two major issues of using a bind library is the dependences and backward compatibility.
+Bind-free gets rid of the dependences of downloading a specific LLVM version.
+Moreover, as far as I observed, LLVM has very good backward compatibiilty on the IR side, but very poor compatibility on the developer side.
+Therefore, I believe the generated LLVM IR will be useful across as many versions as possible.

 **Where does the name Trinity come from?**

 I just merge the `Context`, `Module`, and `IRBuilder` together